-- A. The Pasadena Police Sergeants Association, a recognized employee organization, and the City of Pasadena, a Public Agency, have been meeting and conferring consistent with Section 3500 of the Government Code and have reached agreement. - B. It is the intent and purpose of this Memorandum to set forth the total and complete understanding and agreement between the parties regarding the matters set forth herein.
-All present written rules covering matters within the scope of representation shall remain in full force and effect unless specifically altered by the provisions of this Memorandum of Understanding.
-No presently established past practices on matters within the scope of representation shall be altered unless the City has given notice and met and conferred with the Association. - C. It has been and continues to be the case that the parties have operated in good faith.
+- A. The PPOA, a recognized employee organization, and the City of Pasadena, a Public Agency, have been meeting and conferring consistent with Section 3500 of the Government Code and have reached agreement. - B. It is the intent and purpose of this Memorandum to set forth the total and complete understanding and agreement between the parties regarding wages, hours and other terms and conditions of employment.
+All present written rules and present established practices and employee rights, privileges and benefits that are subject to Meet and Confer shall remain in full force and effect unless specifically altered by the provisions of this Memorandum of Understanding. - C. It has been and continues to be the case that the parties have operated in good faith.
 It is the desire and intent that such good faith will continue in the application of all manner of relations between the parties even when there are disagreements between them.

-Article 2.
-Recognition
+I. Recognition

-A. In accordance with provisions of the Charter of the City of Pasadena, the Meyers-Milias-Brown Act of the State of California and provisions of Employer-Employee Labor Relations Resolution No. 555, the City acknowledges the PPSA as the exclusive representative for the purpose of meeting and conferring regarding wages, hours and other terms and conditions of employment for all employees in certain specified classifications in Exhibit I or as appropriately modified in accordance with the Employer-Employee Resolution.
-All other classes not specifically listed are excluded from representation by PPSA.
+A. In accordance with provisions of the Charter of the City of Pasadena, the Meyers-Milias-Brown Act of the State of California and provisions of Employer-Employee Labor Relations Resolution No. 555, the City acknowledges the PPOA as the majority representative for the purpose of meeting and conferring regarding wages, hours and other terms and conditions of employment for all employees in certain specified classifications in Exhibit I or as appropriately modified in accordance with the Employer-Employee Resolution.
+All other classes not specifically listed are excluded from representation by PPOA.

-Article 3.
+II.
 Term of Memorandum

-A. Except as may be otherwise specifically provided herein, the ordinances/resolutions and other changes to implement this Memorandum shall become effective on April 26, 2010.
-This Memorandum shall remain
+A. Except as may be otherwise specifically provided herein, the ordinances/resolutions and other changes to implement this Memorandum shall become effective on April 25, 2010.
+This Memorandum shall remain in effect through April 21, 2013.
+Further, the provisions of this Memorandum shall remain in effect while the parties are meeting and conferring on a successor Memorandum of Understanding.

-- in effect through April 25, 2012.
-Further, the provisions of this Memorandum shall remain in effect while the parties are meeting and conferring on a successor Memorandum of Understanding. - B. This Memorandum shall in all respects be subject and subordinate to the provisions of the Pasadena City Charter, and statutory provisions of the Federal Government and the State of California in effect at the time of the execution of this Memorandum.
+B. This Memorandum shall in all respects be subject and subordinate to the provisions of the Pasadena City Charter, and statutory provisions of the Federal Government and the State of California in effect at the time of the execution of this Memorandum.

-Article 4.
-Scope
+III.Scope